 1. Download a Massachusetts Health Care Proxy Sample

-2. The Basics: What is a Massachusetts Health Care Proxy Form?
+2. What is a Massachusetts Health Care Proxy Form?

 A Massachusetts Health Care Proxy, as specified in Chapter 201D of the Massachusetts General Laws, is a document that appoints someone you trust to make healthcare decisions on your behalf—in the event that you lose the ability to make such decisions yourself.